thegetty/quire-docs/content/learn/workflow.md

     2. Special requirements such as the use of videos, pop-ups, IIIF images, etc.

-    3. The Content model of the book is reviewed to identify unique attributes or places where the pattern of the book diverges from the default.
+    3. The content model of the book is reviewed to identify unique attributes or places where the pattern of the book diverges from the default.
 Quire is built to look for patterns so this is a critical step that will inform the data structuring of the publication and YAML formatting.

 - A prototype is created to work through the project structure and any complex needs or concepts.